ryanoasis/powerline-extra-symbols/README.md

 ![preview](preview.png)

+These glpyhs are now available in the patched fonts from: [ryanoasis/nerd-fonts](https://github.com/ryanoasis/nerd-fonts)

-_NOTE: This repo will soon probably just hold the glyphs.
-The patched fonts will eventually be available in [ryanoasis/font-nerd-icons](https://github.com/ryanoasis/font-nerd-icons)_
+_NOTE: This repo will soon probably just hold the glyphs._

 Vim preview also showing column number glyph: